MDAnalysis/MDAnalysis.github.io/pages/contribute.md

 MDAnalysis has actively participated in various mentoring and outreach programs **to help students, researchers, and early-career contributors gain experience in open-source development and scientific software**.
 Through these programs, participants receive mentorship, contribute to real-world projects, and develop valuable skills in computational science and software engineering.

 ### Stay informed

-Stay informed about upcoming opportunities such as **Google Summer of Code, Outreachy, and other mentoring programs**.
 For the latest announcements, deadlines, and project ideas, check out our [blog]({{ site.baseurl }}/blog/) where we share updates on participation and application guidelines.

 We have been involved in several mentoring initiatives: